Knowledge Transfer Partnerships

 4. Once we have an outline of the project, we will visit your organisation with a regional KTP adviser and submit a KTP application on your behalf.
 Submission dates run throughout the year

-5. Within three weeks, you will know if your application is successful and we will help you recruit from a pool of talented young graduates
+5. Within eight weeks, you will know if your application is successful and we will help you recruit from a pool of talented young graduates

 6. Your KTP associate will be recruited during a six-month period and will work in your organisation for up to three years